Prevent and reduce the negative impacts of alcohol and drug misuse and 12 more...less...

 The Youth Risk Behavior Survey is administered every other year (odd years).
 Data is updated as it becomes available.
 For more information about this data source, see the YRBS page.

 Note that prior to 2013, statewide estimates were generated by weighting responses from a representative sample of schools.
-In 2013, the methodology was changed and all student responses were used in creating statewide estimates, allowing for more accurate reporting.
-2011 data were recalculated in the same way as 2013 data in order to improve comparisons.
+In 2013, the methodology was changed, and all student responses were used in creating statewide estimates, allowing for more accurate reporting.
+2011 data were recalculated in the same way as 2013 data to improve comparisons.
 As a result, 2011 YRBS estimates that were published online after 02/04/2015 may be slightly different compared to those published previously.